sid2364/knowledge-graphs-drug-repurposing/Questions.md

 2. Outline of the prep work/review, narrative, connect diff pieces
     - look at the review paper again for the structure
 3. Figure out future work

+More questions:
+1. The predictions and connections that result from a ML algo - how are they actually verified exerimentally? what is the criteria for them to qualify for this? do we work with any bio lab for this?
+2. Scope of master thesis work
+3. How KG data is validated/do we just take it for what it is (it's out of scope for us)
+4.

+Flow of prep work for master thesis:-
+1. Background and objective of the thesis, I can talk about what knowledge graphs and KGEs are.
+What drug repurposing means and why it's important, and how KG/KGEs can be used for this purpose.
+TODO Do I need to explain the different KGEs or assume that is not in scope?
+2. Notation/abbreviations?
+TODO Check if there are any non-obvious ones
+3. State-of-the-art overview: what different methods and approaches have been used, and how successful are they?
+What methods have been used in ensemble?
+Prob the biggest part of the report.
+ALso mention XAI in this: Explainability and XAI, why it's relevant in this field.
+Maybe could be a part of the previous section.
+4. What are the problems in drug repurposing?
+Why is it hard, and what limitations do KG/KGEs have?
+What is the basic problem(s) we need to solve, what makes this difficult?
+6. In response to 3: Which of these methods show the most promise, what are their limitations and what could possible solutions to these problems be?
+7. Preliminary testing of some methods, and how promising results could be, comparison?
+8. Concrete directions the master thesis could take, or at least next steps of investigations?

+Next steps:
+1. Find 3-4 papers I like and see what changes i could propose to make.
+Small presentation for Prof Tom
+2. Start writing the report